CVSoft/dvmhost/README.md

 Please feel free to reach out to us for help, comments or otherwise, on our Discord: https://discord.gg/3pBe8xgrEz

+## What the Fork?
+This fork enables band plans with steps larger than 6.25 kHz and receive frequencies below the base frequency.
+Such band plans are standard above 512 MHz, and have utility below 512 MHz.
+In particular, DVMHost was previously limited to a maximum 25.5 MHz frequency split due these arbitrary limitations, preventing duplex hotspot or trunking operation on the 900 MHz amateur band with standard frequency shifts (26 MHz).

 ## Building

 This project utilizes CMake for its build system.
 (All following information assumes familiarity with the standard Linux make system.)